matheusvxf/matheusvxf.github.io/_pages/about.md

 * January 2-5, 2024: I will be speaking at Young Workshop on Economics and Computation, Tel-Aviv, Israel

-* TBD: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at MIT Media Lab, Digital Currency Initiative

 * TBD: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at International Association for Quantitative Finance, New York City, NY

 Past Events
 ---------------

+* May 16, 2023: I presented [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at the Research Day at the Metrograph, New York City

+* May 18, 2023: I was a panelist at Bitcoin: A game-theoretic analysis organized by [De Gruyter](https://www.degruyter.com/)

 * April 20, 2023: I presented [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at the [Crypto and Blockchain Economics Research Forum's](https://www.cber-forum.org/) symposium